universal-packages/universal-template-populator/README.md

   |- config
     |- db.json
     |- secrets
-      |- api.ymal
+      |- api.yaml
 ```

 ## Options

 - `override` `boolean`
-  If the file already exists in the destination location, should i be overrided or should it be let alone
+  If the file already exists in the destination location, should it be override or should it be let alone

 - **`replacementVariables`** `string[]`
   Provide variables to be replaced in the template files with the format {{ variable }}